 Unified Modeling Language that is, UML, is, in simple words, a general-purpose modeling language.
 The main objective of UML is to visualize the way a system is designed in a standard way.
 It is also very much the same as blueprints that are being used in other fields of engineering as well.
 It is not a programming language, but rather it is a visual language.
 UML Component diagrams are used to only demonstrate the behavior as well as the structure of a system.
-UML helps system architects, businessmen and also software engineers in modeling, design as well as analysis.
+UML helps system architects, businessmen, and also software engineers in modeling, design as well as analysis.
 The OMG, that is, Object Management Group, adopted UML as the standard back in 1997.
 Since then, it has been managed by them.
 After that, in 2005, ISO published UML as an approved standard.
-UML has been revised and reviewed round the years periodically.
+UML has been revised and reviewed around the years periodically.
 Further, we’ll discuss component diagrams.

 What is Component Diagram in UML?

 - UML Component diagrams are basically used in modeling the aspects that are physical of object-oriented systems used in visualizing and documenting systems that are component-bases, and it is also used for the construction of executable systems with the help of forward and reverse engineering.
 Component diagrams are basically diagrams of the class focusing on components of a system that are often used to model the system’s static implementation view.

 - It also breaks down the actual system that is under development into various levels of functionality, basically high level.
 Each component in UML is responsible for only a single clear aim in the entire system, and it interacts with only other essential elements and that too just on a need-to-know basis.